jupiter-project/jupiter/README.txt

 stolen immediately.

-The java process logs its activities and error messages to the standard output which you see in the console window, but also to a file nxt.log, which gets overwritten at restart.
-In case of an error, the nxt.log file may contain helpful information, so include its contents when submitting a bug report.
+The java process logs its activities and error messages to the standard output which you see in the console window, but also to a file jup.log, which gets overwritten at restart.
+In case of an error, the jup.log file may contain helpful information, so include its contents when submitting a bug report.

 In addition to the default user interface at http://localhost:7876 , the